 Access to full text articles is available within the Library, and if you are a Victorian registered with the Library you can access the full text from outside the Library.

 See this keyword search on fashion merchandising.
-Again use the options at left of the screen to narrow and modify your search.
+Use facets to narrow results and modify your search.

 New shapes and colors for summer, 1898, H2000.180/226